-The “pink phenomenon” in women’s basketball began during the 2005-2006 basketball season, when Coach Yow’s cancer recurred after being in remission for 17 years.
+The “pink phenomenon” in women’s basketball began during the 2004-2005 basketball season, when Coach Yow’s cancer recurred after being in remission for 17 years.
 Play4Kay is the grassroots fundraising initiative of the Kay Yow Cancer Fund.
 It was originally called Think Pink, later Pink Zone, and most recently and finally, Play4Kay.
 Women’s basketball teams wore pink in honor of Coach Yow and those battling cancer.
 In 2007, this movement resulted in the establishment of the Kay Yow Cancer Fund and its Play4Kay initiative.

-For the past nine years, numerous sports, groups, and organizations have hosted Play4Kay fundraisers that resonated with their fans and the community, all while raising funds for the Kay Yow Cancer Fund.
+For the past eleven years, numerous sports, groups, and organizations have hosted Play4Kay fundraisers that resonated with their fans and the community, all while raising funds for the Kay Yow Cancer Fund.
 Play4Kay events allow members of the basketball community to play a part in the Kay Yow Cancer Fund simply by doing something they love, playing ball.
 Coach Yow wouldn’t have it any other way.

 Every minute, one woman is diagnosed with cancer.
 One mother.
 One daughter.
 One wife.